 1. Internal firewall.
 If you're using a soft-phone on a machine, make sure the firewall is disabled for testing.
 If it works, you need to open up the same ports on the machine as you did in the router.

 THIS WAS WHAT WAS WRONG WITH MY SETUP Everything on my router was in fact correct.
-I had never heard of ALG before, mainly because there was no mention of it on my routers administrator panel anywhere.
+I had never heard of ALG before, mainly because there was no mention of it on my router admin panel anywhere.
 Even though ALG was not mentioned on my router page, it's still there and active, just not visible on the front end.

 I had to telnet into my router and login and then issue a command to turn ALG off.